The Corporate Immigration Review: Germany

 Privileged third-country nationals

-The second privilege is based on Section 26, Paragraph 1 of the Employment Regulation, which stipulates that a residence permit for taking up employment can be granted to citizens of Andorra, Australia, Canada, Israel, Japan, Monaco, New Zealand, San Marino, the United Kingdom and the United States.
+The second privilege is based on Section 26, Paragraph 1 Employment Regulation, which stipulates that a residence permit for taking up employment can be granted to citizens of Andorra, Australia, Canada, Israel, Japan, Monaco, New Zealand, San Marino, the United Kingdom (since 1 January 2021) and the United States.
 This provision must be read as follows: for citizens of these states, the approval of the Federal Employment Agency can be granted for all kinds of employment, irrespective of whether a category usually applicable to third-country nationals can be applied.
 Nevertheless, the requirements for obtaining a residence permit for the purpose of employment, which are explained below, must be fulfilled.
 Moreover, the grant of a residence permit for the purpose of employment is possible regardless of whether the company sponsoring the application has entered into a localised employment relationship with the employee (on behalf of a company duly established or branched in Germany) or if the individual has been assigned to Germany by a company established abroad.

 Other third-country nationals

 Other third-country nationals must file an application for the grant of a residence permit for the purpose of employment with a German embassy or representation abroad that is located in their home country or state of residence before entering Germany; the application is then forwarded to the responsible local foreigners office in Germany.
 Provided that the approval of the labour office is required, the foreigners office will then start an internal proceeding with the labour office through the ZAV.
 After having received the approval (see below for approval requirements), the file will be sent back electronically; in the case of a positive decision, the residence permit for the purpose of employment will be granted to the applicant by the German embassy or representation abroad before they travel to Germany.
-Moreover, since 5 March 2013, there has been no need for the embassy or general consulate to seek consent from the local foreigners office in the case of an application with regard to a residence permit for the purpose of (dependent) employment – in that case, the file will be directly transferred to the local labour authorities via the Federal Administration Office, and returned once the decision has been taken.
+Moreover, since 5 March 2013, there has been no need for the embassy or general consulate to seek consent from the local foreigners office in the case of an application with regard to a residence permit for the purpose of (dependent) employment – in that case, the file will be directly transferred to the local labour authorities via the Federal Administration Office and returned once the decision has been taken.
 The latter does not apply, however, if the applicant has previously been staying in Germany or is entitled to enter Germany visa-free and file the application in Germany (this, however, only applies to nationals from certain countries, including the United States and Australia).

 General conditions of granting

-The grant of a residence permit for taking up employment will only be possible if the general preconditions stipulated in Section 5 of the Residence Act are fulfilled.
+The grant of a residence permit for taking up employment will only be possible if the general preconditions stipulated in Section 5 Residence Act are fulfilled.
 Accordingly, the granting of a residence permit generally presupposes:

 - that the foreigner's livelihood is secure;